wgsl-tooling-wg/wesl-spec/README.md

 - [Extensions](https://www.w3.org/TR/WGSL/#extensions)
 - [Global diagnostic filters](https://www.w3.org/TR/WGSL/#global-diagnostic-directive)

-These are always set in the main module, and affect all imported modules.
+These are always set at the very top in the main module, and affect all imported modules.
+They come before the imports.

 When, during parsing of imported modules, we encounter an extension or a global diagnostic filter, we check if the main module enables it, or sets the filter.
 If yes, everything is fine.
 If not, we throw an error.